-Year 9 Mathematics builds on what students have undertaken at Primary /Intermediate school.
-During the year, students will study units covering the following content areas: Number & Algebra, Geometry & Measurement and Statistics.
-Problem solving and Numeracy strategies will be taught throughout the year.
-Students are encouraged to develop and use a variety of non-calculator strategies in much of their work, although calculator use will be introduced.
+Year 9 Mathematics builds on the knowledge and skills students have developed at primary and intermediate school.
+Throughout the year, students will study units covering the following content areas: Number & Algebra, Geometry & Measurement, and Statistics & Probability.
+Problem-solving and numeracy strategies will be integrated across all topics.
+Students will receive explicit instruction and ample practice in a range of non-calculator methods and processes that will support their future learning, alongside developing the ability to use calculator functions efficiently.